Haven-Rau/Pokemon_Catching_Adventure/README.md

 <img width="130" height="306" alt="image" src="https://github.com/user-attachments/assets/bc64999d-9a9a-4c00-9aec-22cdb965ccfb" />

-## How to Download and play the game:
+## How to Download and Play the Game:

 ### Step 1: Download the SQL tables on your SSMS server: